eliottschaffer/MilliQan-Experiment-PCCS/README.md

 sudo -E env PATH=$PATH python3 raspi-blinka.py
 ```

+Press Y when prompted to reboot.
 Then check it has been installed correct with `ls /dev/i2c* /dev/spi*`
 If the output is similar to: `/dev/i2c-1   /dev/spidev0.0 /dev/spidev0.1` you are ready to continue on,
 if not go to the link and try their troubleshooting.